This page updated with minor changes 5 May 2006

 TMG organizes the Source Elements into Source Element Groups.
 This article tries to clarify the sometimes confusing relationship between Source Elements and Source Element Groups.
 Understanding this relationship is essential if you intend to add Source Elements to your source templates.

-The article also discusses the more advanced topic of creating custom Source Elements, starting here.
-Other related topics:
+This article also discusses the more advanced topic of creating custom Source Elements, below.
+Other related articles are:

 Many users have difficulty understanding the relationship between Source Elements and Source Element Groups, and how these concepts impact the editing of Source Templates.
 In my opinion, part of the problem is the very names Source Element and Source Element Group.
 They are not very descriptive of the relationship between the two things, and are therefore not helpful in understanding what they mean.